Back Pain: Prevention and Treatment

 Sarah Serres, Amanda Marsh, Jenna Foral & Allen Jackson of Chadron State College explorer the prevention and treatment of back pain.

 The human body is the entire physical structure of a human organism.
-Ones phenotype (physiological properties) is first determined by genetics and secondly by postnatal factors such as diet and exercise.
-By the time the human reaches adult-hood, the body consists of close to 100 trillion cells.
-Each is part of an organ system designed to perform essential life functions, and as we progress through the developmental stages of life we are challenged by many conditions that can be prevented - (Dunbar 2008) One of the most common sites of injury, regardless of the sport, is the lower back region - (Dunbar 2008).
+One's phenotype (physiological properties) is first determined by genetics and secondly by postnatal factors such as diet and exercise.
+By the time the human reaches adulthood, the body consists of close to 100 trillion cells.
+Each is part of an organ system designed to perform essential life functions.
+As we progress through the developmental stages of life, we are challenged by many conditions that can be prevented - (Dunbar 2008) One of the most common sites of injury, regardless of the sport, is the lower back region - (Dunbar 2008).

 Inverarity (2007) stated; four out of five adults experience symptoms of lower back pain.
-The back is made up of "33 vertebrae, over 30 muscles, numerous ligaments, multiple joints, and inter-vertebral discs".
-As seen, there are many structures that can cause discomfort if injured or affected.
+The back is made up of "33 vertebrae, over 30 muscles, numerous ligaments, multiple joints, and intervertebral discs".
+As seen, many structures can cause discomfort if injured or affected.

-Throughout this article we will provide information which will allow for a better understanding of the likely hood of suffering from back pain, and how many of these conditions can be treated or prevented.
+Throughout this article, we will provide information that will allow for a better understanding of the likely hood of suffering from back pain, and how many of these conditions can be treated or prevented.

 Nearly everyone is at risk of having back pain at some point in their lives.
 Approximately 70-80% of adults suffer from some sort of back pain.
-Studies conducted in Atlanta, Dallas and Seattle showed that 37% of males experience back pain compared to 63% of females (McPhillips-Tangum 1998).
-For both genders, back problems often occurs between the ages of 30 to 50 years of age, usually after most competitive activities are far behind us with the blame being placed on the normal aging process.
+Studies conducted in Atlanta, Dallas, and Seattle showed that 37% of males experience back pain compared to 63% of females (McPhillips-Tangum 1998).
+For both genders, back problems often occur between the ages of 30 to 50 years of age, usually after most competitive activities are far behind us with the blame being placed on the normal ageing process.
 (Ninds 2008).

-Not only do muscles move bones, they hold the skeletal systems together and maintain balance through dynamic tension in the musculoskeletal system.
-Muscles act much like guy wires by maintaining the integrity of the skeletal system and. skeletal balance is maintained by opposing muscles.
-When a muscle is weaker than the one opposing it, the opposing muscle becomes tight and the body segment controlled by those muscles will be out of balance - (Cuthbert 2008).
+Not only do muscles move bones, but they also hold the skeletal systems together and maintain balance through dynamic tension in the musculoskeletal system.
+Muscles act much like guy wires by preserving the integrity of the skeletal system.
+Skeletal balance is maintained by opposing muscles.
+When a muscle is weaker than the one opposing it, the opposing muscle becomes tight, and the body segment controlled by those muscles will be out of balance - (Cuthbert 2008).

-Back pain is real and in all probability the most common job related injury or disability occurring in the United States and is a leading contributor to missed work (Ninds 2008).
-Four out of every five women experience back pain sever enough to keep them from work.
-An estimated 72% of Caucasians living in the U.S. suffer from back pain while Black Americans rated second highest with 18%.
-Pacific Islanders were next with 7.4% and Hispanic Americans came in last with 1.9% (McPhillips-Tangum 1998).
+Back pain is real and in all probability, the most common job-related injury or disability occurring in the United States and is a leading contributor to missed work (Ninds 2008).
+Four out of every five women experience back pain severe enough to keep them from work.
+An estimated 72% of Caucasians living in the U.S. suffer from back pain while Black Americans are rated second highest with 18%.
+Pacific Islanders were next with 7.4%, and Hispanic Americans came in last with 1.9% (McPhillips-Tangum 1998).

 We have already discussed some causes of back pain with muscle strain being a leading factor.
-Strains often result from participation in sports, housework, lifting of children or simple overuse.
-We feel that through a well designed training program designed to address the strength and endurance of the anterior and posterior core and hip area muscle strain can be greatly minimized.
+Strains often result from participation in sports, housework, lifting of children, or simple overuse.
+We feel that through a well-designed training program designed to address the strength and endurance of the anterior and posterior core and hip area muscle strain can be significantly minimized.

-Injury is another cause; this includes a direct injury to the back or spinal column, or a sudden jolt sustained in a car accident.
-Other causes include stress, pregnancy, inappropriate posture and poor sleeping positions.
-Again, proper conditioning that would include addressing both the lower back and abdominal areas would minimize the occurrence of back problems relating to the factors just mentioned.
+An injury is another cause; this includes a direct injury to the back or spinal column or a sudden jolt sustained in a car accident.
+Other causes include stress, pregnancy, inappropriate posture, and poor sleeping positions.
+Again, proper conditioning that would consist of addressing both the lower back and abdominal areas would minimize the occurrence of back problems relating to the factors just mentioned.

-Weight gain and obesity also contribute to back pain (Ninds 2008) but, the main reasoning, regardless of overuse, injury, stress or pregnancy, is that muscles acting in unison (agonists vs. antagonists) are typically out of balance in regard to strength and endurance.
-These Imbalances occur when certain muscles are overdeveloped in one area of the body while the opposing muscles (antagonists) are weak and stretched out of their normal position.
+Weight gain and obesity also contribute to back pain (Ninds 2008).
+Still the main reasoning, regardless of overuse, injury, stress, or pregnancy, is that muscles acting in unison (agonists vs antagonists) are typically out of balance regarding strength and endurance.
+These imbalances occur when specific muscles are overdeveloped in one area of the body while the opposing muscles (antagonists) are weak and stretched out of their normal position.
 Muscular imbalances happen anywhere on the body and often develop due to improper training of the muscle groups, thus affecting our daily routine.
-There are many treatments available for all kinds of back pain; surgery, anti-inflammatory drugs, over the counter pain relievers, hot and cold compressions, or even deep tissue massage.
+There are many treatments available for all kinds of back pain including surgery, anti-inflammatory drugs, over the counter pain relievers, hot and cold compressions, or even deep tissue massage.
 While some of these treatments may cure back pain, the best way to reduce or stop back pain is through exercise programs that address a balancing of the muscular system.

-Muscle balance is a vital component to injury prevention.
-Regardless of your choice of exercise one must focus on muscle balance.
-Muscle groups work in pairs and there needs to be a balance in training both the agonist as well as the antagonist muscle group for each body segment, resulting in equality in regard to strength and flexibility.
-As an example, we flex the elbow by using the biceps muscle while the contraction is controlled by the antagonistic muscle, the triceps.
+Muscle balance is a vital component of injury prevention.
+Regardless of your choice of exercise, one must focus on muscle balance.
+Muscle groups work in pairs, and there needs to be a balance in training both the agonist as well as the antagonist muscle group for each body segment, resulting in equality regarding strength and flexibility.
+As an example, we flex the elbow by using the biceps muscle the antagonistic muscle, the triceps control the contraction.
 The triceps muscle must be willing to stretch for the bicep muscle to contract for flexion to occur at the elbow - (Delzeit 2002).

 The focus of muscle balance involves eliminating the strength imbalance between two opposing muscle groups.
-For the young athlete this may also be a limiting factor in the development of overall speed.
-As coaches and trainers one must be cognizant of Muscular balance testing to compare the strength of opposing muscle groups.
-It is extremely important to the prevention of injury and assists in the development of maximum speed and improved performance.
-If not addressed through a well thought out and disciplined training program muscle imbalances can slow down and possibly result in injury to the young athlete - (Mackenzie 2008).
+For the young athlete, this may also be a limiting factor in the development of overall speed.
+As coaches and trainers, one must be aware of Muscular balance testing to compare the strength of opposing muscle groups.
+It is essential to the prevention of injury and assists in the development of maximum speed and improved performance.
+If not addressed through a well thought out, and disciplined training program muscle imbalances can slow down and possibly result in injury to the young athlete - (Mackenzie 2008).

 Minimizing the Risk

 Anyone can benefit from stretching the muscles, ligaments, tendons, and soft tissues of the human body.
-Anyone who suffers from back pain should focus on stretching the neck, back, hips, glutes and hamstrings All of these areas are important in the support of the spinal column.
+Anyone who suffers from back pain should focus on stretching the neck, back, hips, glutes, and hamstrings.
+All of these areas are important in support of the spinal column.
 It is important to stretch properly by moving into all stretches slowly and avoid bouncing.
-You should feel the muscles stretching but it should not cause pain.
+You should feel the muscles stretching, but it should not cause pain.
 Hold the stretch for 30-45 seconds allowing the muscles and joints to become loose.
 It may take a few weeks or even months of stretching to notice the change in spinal mobility, but back pain relief should follow (Ullrich 2007) (Ullrich 2007a).

 Flexion exercises stretch the muscles and ligaments in the back and neck, as well as strengthen stomach muscles.
 These types of exercises are best for people who find relief by sitting down (Ullrich 2007) (Ullrich 2007a).

-Low impact aerobic exercise is another way to improve function of the back.
-Performing 30-40 minutes of aerobic exercises can release endorphins, a biochemical of the body that is a natural pain killer.
-This can help reduce the pain and also help decrease the dependency of prescribed pain medication.
-Recommended low impact aerobic exercises are; walking, elliptical trainer, swimming, water aerobics and the stationary bike (Ullrich 2007) (Ullrich 2007a).
-However, when anyone starts an aerobic exercise plan, they should start off with shorter, easier workouts and then increase the time as they proceed and back pain lessens (Erstad 2006).
+Low impact aerobic exercise is another way to improve the function of the back.
+Performing 30-40 minutes of aerobic exercises can release endorphins, a biochemical of the body that is a natural painkiller.
+This can help reduce the pain and also help decrease the dependency on prescribed pain medication.
+Recommended low-impact aerobic exercises are; walking, elliptical trainer, swimming, water aerobics, and the stationary bike (Ullrich 2007) (Ullrich 2007a).
+However, when anyone starts an aerobic exercise plan, they should start with shorter, easier workouts and then increase the time as they proceed and the back pain lessens (Erstad 2006).

 The importance of doing any strengthening exercises for back pain is to help relieve the pain as well as help make the recovery process quicker and strengthen the back.
 The first thing to remember when performing any exercise is to use proper form to prevent any further injury.
 Never perform an exercise where the back is not supported.

 There are many everyday things to take into consideration to help decrease back pain.
 Simple and effective techniques are discussed that can prevent pain as well as preventing a trip to the doctor's office.
-First each person should consider the positions of their spine which should be in a neutral position.
-Practice standing with your back, shoulders and heels against a wall.
-Second, make sure you a sitting properly with back up tall, and your hips and knees at a 90 degree angle.
-Women should take into consideration the amount of weight they have in their purse, decide what is really needed and what is not.
-If women are carrying around more than 5 to 10 pounds in their purse, they have a greater chance of back pain.
+First, each person should consider the positions of their spine, which should be in a neutral position.
+Practice standing with your back, shoulders, and heels against a wall.
+Second, make sure you a sitting properly with back up tall, and your hips and knees at a 90-degree angle.
+Women should take into consideration the amount of weight they have in their purse, decide what is needed and what is not.
+If women are carrying around more than 5 to 10 pounds in their purse, they have a higher chance of back pain.

-Keep in mind that there are many remedies to help reduce and relieve back pain and many steps one can take to reduce the risk of developing chronic back pain.
-The bones, muscles and ligaments in our backs are needed in order for us to function in our everyday lives; it is important that they are not taken for granted.
-Take some of these exercises and examples that we have provided for you into consideration, however please consult your doctor before attempting any exercise.
+Keep in mind that there are many remedies to help reduce and relieve back pain, and many steps one can take to reduce the risk of developing chronic back pain.
+The bones, muscles, and ligaments in our backs are needed for us to function in our everyday lives; they must not be taken for granted.
+Take some of these exercises and examples that we have provided for you into consideration; however, please consult your doctor before attempting any exercise.